NealBuxton/NealBuxton.github.io/index.md

   - B.S. in Physics and Mathematics from [Gordon College](https://www.gordon.edu) 2010
   - M.S. in Computer Science (Computers and Statistics) from [University of Rhode Island](https://www.uri.edu) 2016
   - M.S. in Mathematics from [West Virginia University](http://www.wvu.edu) 2020
   - Ph.D.
-Student at West Virginia University
+Student in Mathematics at West Virginia University

 # Teaching Experience